How to choose a paint color to sell your house!

 It may seem easy to pick a neutral like a white or a cream, but there are undertones that can warm and cool tones that can complement or conflict with your elements.
 You have no doubt heard about the movie 50 shades of gray.
 BUT did you know that those 50 shades of gray are different because of their undertones?
 How much sun the room gets depending on which direction the windows face?
 How much daylight the room gets?
 What kind of artificial lights are in the room?

 Can you mix warm & cool colors?
 It depends who you talk to.
 Some color experts feel you can tone down a warm room by adding a cool color and warm up a cool room by adding a warm color.
 Others say you should never mix warm and cool colors together.
-Its a personal preference.
+Its possible but the choice needs to be intentional.
 In my client’s case, the warm elements of the room where overpowered by the cool steel gray paint color.

 4. You Need to Consider the light in a room – both natural and artificial light

-Have you enjoyed being in a room during a certain time of the day not felt comfortable during the evening for example?
+Have you enjoyed being in a room during a certain time of the day but not felt comfortable during the evening for example?
 How much and what type of natural light a room gets can have a big effect on the undertones that come out of a color.
 What exposure your room faces, north, south, east or west, impacts the lighting in a room as does the time of day.
-You don’t need to over analyze what your room’s exposure is, but move your color boards around all 4 walls and and different times of the day, typically 7 am, noon, and around 7 pm, to get a feel of how that color is going to look through all the lighting changes.
+You don’t need to over analyze what your room’s exposure is, but if you’re testing color boards, be sure to move them around all 4 walls and and different times of the day, typically 7 am, noon, and around 7 pm, to get a feel of how that color is going to look through all the lighting changes.

 Colors will look totally different under artificial lighting like white or yellow incandescent light, or fluorescent light, but its easy to change artificial light in a room.
 Natural light, you need to work with it.